ontology-of-bacterial-gene-regulation/Ontology-Of-Bacterial-Gene-Regulation/src/ontology/README-editors.md

-These notes are for the EDITORS of obare
+These notes are for the EDITORS of obager

 This project was created using the [ontology starter kit](https://github.com/cmungall/ontology-starter-kit).
 See the site for details.